porsche-design-system/porsche-design-system/packages/storefront/src/pages/general/flash-of-unstyled-content.md

 ## Flash of unstyled Text

 The Porsche Design System provides font face definitions and loads all needed fonts dynamically from our cdn.
+Until the fonts are fully loaded the components use the fallback and you can see a little change as soon as loading is finished.

 ### Inject Porsche Design System Stylesheet